 Tips for Assembling a Fruit Tart

 I assembled mine the day before I served it and had to mop up some liquid from the berries before slicing.
 Not a huge inconvenience, but you can avoid this by topping and glazing on the same day you plan to indulge.
 Just go ahead and make the tart the day before, then garnish a few hours before you plan to serve it.
 No damage control necessary!

 - If you don’t want a pastry crust, make a graham cracker or chocolate cookie crust.

 - Substitute fresh raspberries or other fruit if the strawberries are lackluster when you’re grocery shopping.

 - I like using red currant jelly to glaze my red-colored fruit.
 Any red-colored jelly will work.
 It gives a lovely sheen, like a dessert from a fine bakery!

-I took this to a family gathering (where it disappeared in a flash), and I know both my sisters-in-law could easily whip this one up.
+I took this Strawberry Topped Chocolate Tart to a family gathering (where it disappeared in a flash), and I know both my sisters-in-law could easily whip this one up.
 I hope to hear their success stories soon!